Why Consider Moving to Bluffton, SC?

 What is the median home price in Bluffton, SC?

-The median home price in Bluffton is $424,822.
-Housing expenses in the city are 15% lower than the national average, making it an ideal location for those who are planning to buy their dream house.
+The median home price in Bluffton is $533,750.
+Housing expenses in the city are aligned with regional coastal markets—the latest local benchmarks are reflected in the July 2025 median home price, making it an ideal location for those who are planning to buy their dream house.

 Is Bluffton, SC, a good place to retire?